Introduction

 What is Sugarcane Bagasse?

-Sugarcane bagasse is the fibrous byproduct of sugar production.
-It’s biodegradable, and compostable, and serves as an excellent raw material for producing disposable tableware.
+Sugarcane bagasse is a fibrous byproduct of sugar production.
+It’s biodegradable and compostable and an excellent raw material for disposable tableware.

 Benefits of Bagasse Tableware